Hond-aitai01/Link/README.md

 # Link
 Hi there!
 I would love to help you more with your essays.
 Are you willing so that we work outside the essaypro app.
-It would be cheaper for you and I would welcome referrals.
+This would be really easy with your assignments as they are demanding.
 My email is
 epaphrusyuko123@gmail.com